joeyxoay/shopify-frontend-2022/README.md

 <li> Animate the "like" action
 <li> Added a loading state while waiting for NASA's API to return data
 <li> Shareable links for each image
-<li> Added a date-picker to browse photos from desired start date and/or end date
+<li> Added an optional date-picker to browse photos from desired start date and/or end date

+Cool things implemented:
+<li> Responsive to all device sizes
+<li> Changed the cursor's looked while still distinguished between clickable items and non-clickable items
+<li> Transitions between images when scrolling
+<li> Animation on home page's text and logo

 If I had more time, I would:
 <li> Add a translation library such as react-i18n to allow the users to toggle between languages instead of hard coding strings